TodePond/TodePondDotCom/sky/come-back/readme.md

 Ah well, uhh, I'm a "software engineer", making, you know, virtual whiteboard software.

 Oh wow!
-Probably better than the one we use.
+Probably better than the one we use at [redacted].

 Haha I don't know.
 I mean, that's the idea.